brunorijsman/dske-python/docs/protocol-guide.md

    This protocol is supported by some Cisco encryptors.

 The code in this repository uses a simplified implementation of ETSI QKD 014.
-(The point of this repository is not to have a full-blown implementation of ETSI QKD 014 but rather to implement the DSKE protocol.)
+The point of this repository is not to have a full-blown implementation of ETSI QKD 014 but rather to implement the DSKE protocol.
+See [QuKayDee](https://qukaydee.com/) if you want to get experience with the ETSI QKD 014 protocol.

 ### Management interface